 GCSE Statistics and Probability

 GCSE Statistics and Probability refers to the collection of data and interpreting this data in different forms using tables, charts, graphs and diagrams.
-There are a variety of different visuals you will need to construct and answer questions on, this is not exclusive to those mentioned already.

 To revise this topic successfully, there are a number of areas you need to cover including sampling, averages, calculating the standard deviation as well as representing and analysing data in various ways.
 GoConqr can help you create, share and discover Mind Maps, Flashcards, Quizzes and more to help you study this topic.
 Start practicing exam papers to help you get the grade you want.